forckes/pizza-craft/README.md

 ## Description

-PizzaCraft also known as React Pizza.
+PizzaCraft also known as `React Pizza`.
 It's my small pizza shop to consolidate my knowledge of React, RTK and others...

 ## Usages